jantimon/html-webpack-plugin/README.md

 </html>
 ```

-To use this template, simply configure the plugin like this:
+To use this template, configure the plugin like this:
 ```javascript
 {
   entry: 'index.js',